 Inspiring a lifetime of adventure

-We look forward to welcoming your child to Wildchild Wood, home for the duration of their adventure, where they will enjoy staying in either our authentic canvas bell tented village, or comfortable woodland lodges.
+We look forward to welcoming your child to Wildchild Wood, home for the duration of their adventure, where they will enjoy staying in either our authentic canvas bell tented village, or comfortable woodland pod villages.
 Our sites in the South East of England are carefully chosen for their acres of natural woodland, and well-equipped outdoor adventure activities and equipment.
-Children can benefit from the extensive range of outdoor activities on offer including abseiling, climbing, potholing and zipwire, as well as the natural environment perfect for bushcraft, survival-skills and teambuilding activities.
+Children can benefit from the extensive range of outdoor activities on offer including abseiling, climbing, potholing, cratestacking and high ropes, as well as the natural environment perfect for bushcraft, survival-skills and teambuilding activities.

 While on the trip children are encouraged to challenge themselves and support each other in order to try new things and overcome any former fears or worries that might hold them back.
 Children are encouraged and motivated, not necessarily to be the fastest or highest, but to try their hardest and persevere to achieve their own personal best.